-This training is for all Hillel Directors and is the second of three sessions in the Sharpening Directors' Community Relation Skills series.
+This training is for all Hillel Directors and is the third of three sessions in the Sharpening Directors' Community Relation Skills series.
 You may attend one, two or all three sessions in the series.
 It is not necessary to have attended the previous session to attend this session.

 During this session, seasoned campus relations expert Rabbi Doug Kahn, Tanger Hillel Director, Nadya Drukker, and Matt Berger, VP of Communications at Hillel International will share and walk through a Mitigation Checklist tool, help identify Hillel directors’ resources for support, and explore crisis management and communications with various constituent groups (students, parents, funders, board, etc.).

 Directors who participate in one or more sessions of the Sharpening Directors' Community Relation Skills series are invited to have a one-on-one phone consultation with Doug Kahn.
 Please email Hillelu@Hillel.org to set up the phone consultation/learn more.